Foreign relations of Kazakhstan: NATO

-Kazakhstan has been a member of NATO's Partnership for Peace since May 27, 1994.
+Kazakhstan has been a member of NATO's Partnership for Peace since 27 May 1994.

 In October 2014 Kazakhstan and NATO marked 20 years of cooperation within the Partnership for Peace.
-To that end, from October 6 to 10, 2014 a NATO delegation visited Kazakhstan to take part in a series of public diplomacy events.
+To that end, from 6 to 10 October 2014 a NATO delegation visited Kazakhstan to take part in a series of public diplomacy events.
 Among meetings with Kazakhstan's officials, the delegates also visited the Nazarbayev and the Gumilyov Eurasian National universities in Astana, where they delivered lectures explaining NATO's engagement with partners in the Central Asian region and briefed audiences on the key outcomes of the recent NATO Wales Summit, with particular focus on NATO's partnership policy and Afghanistan.

 A NATO delegation also plans to visit Astana in the first half of 2015 and hold a joint event with the Kazakh side in the second half of 2015.
 The future NATO-Kazakhstan joint activities will be held in the framework of the Partnership for Peace program, which centres on the development and exchange of experience for peacekeeping forces.

 Visa regimes

 At the 27th meeting of the Foreign Investors' Council, President Nazarbayev announced visa-free entry for citizens of the United States, the Netherlands, UK, France, Germany, Italy, Malaysia, the UAE, South Korea, and Japan.
 Currently Kazakhstan and the United States issue 5-year visas to citizens of each other.

 This will fulfill a goal of diversifying the economy while also helping the world become more acquainted with Kazakhstan's cultural patrimony.
 Since 2001 to 2012, Kazakhstan has doubled its tourism earnings.
 Experts expect that Kazakhstan will continue to benefit from tourism from the eased visa regime.

-On July 15, 2014, Kazakhstan launched a pilot project of visa-free regime for 10 countries: UK, USA, Germany, France, Italy, the United Arab Emirates (UAE), Malaysia, the Netherlands, South Korea and Japan.
+On 15 July 2014, Kazakhstan launched a pilot project of visa-free regime for 10 countries: UK, USA, Germany, France, Italy, the United Arab Emirates (UAE), Malaysia, the Netherlands, South Korea and Japan.
 Citizens of these countries can enter, exit and transit through Kazakhstan without a visa for visits of up to 15 calendar days at a time.

-On June 26, 2015, Kazakhstan issued a resolution expanding the number of countries included in a trial visa-free regime and extended that regime until December 31, 2017.
+On 26 June 2015, Kazakhstan issued a resolution expanding the number of countries included in a trial visa-free regime and extended that regime until 31 December 2017.
 The list now includes 19 countries, including Australia, Belgium, Finland, France, Germany, Hungary, Italy, Japan, Malaysia, Monaco, Netherlands, Norway, Singapore, Spain, Sweden, Switzerland, the UAE, the U. K. and the U.S.

-Starting from January 1, 2017, Kazakhstan introduced visa-free access for 20 developed countries.
+Starting from 1 January 2017, Kazakhstan introduced visa-free access for 20 developed countries.
 These countries include the OECD members, Malaysia, Monaco, the UAE and Singapore.
-On August 8, 2024, Congo-Brazaville and Kazakhstan signed a visa exemption cooperation agreement between Congo and Kazakhstan.
+On 8 August 2024, Congo-Brazaville and Kazakhstan signed a visa exemption cooperation agreement between Congo and Kazakhstan.